-Step 8 - Install AP Racing J Hook racing brake disc
+Step 7- Install AP Racing brake disc

-• Install the AP Racing Heavy Duty J Hook 2-piece disc over the wheel studs.
-To ensure proper airflow and cooling, make sure the discs are on the proper side of the car per the pics below.
+Install the AP Racing Heavy Duty J Hook 2-piece disc over the wheel studs.
+To ensure proper airflow and cooling, make sure the discs are on the proper side of the car per the pics on the next page.
 The J Hook slot pattern and internal vane design can both be used as reference points.